 Origins of Cottage Pie

 Shepherd’s pie started life as cottage pie in the United Kingdom and Ireland in the 18th century.
 It was a means to make use of leftovers from the weekend roast.
 Widely available and affordable potatoes were used as a topping for this leftover meat.
 Later, in the 19th century, the term shepherd’s pie came into use.
 A cottage pie made with lamb or mutton became known as shepherd’s pie.
 The reason?
 Sheep needed shepherds.
 Cottage pie typically uses beef.

 This Irish Pub has a good write-up on the origins of Shepard’s Pie.

 Getting back to the origins

 Don’t underestimate the importance of the mashed potato topping.
-A gluey mashed potato topping would ruin the tender, intensely flavored lamb.
+A gluey mashed potato topping would ruin the tender, intensely flavoured lamb.
 Use flowery/starchy potatoes.
-In addition, I highly recommend using a potato ricer.
+Also, I highly recommend using a potato ricer.
 After it is riced/mashed, bring the potato to the right consistency by incrementally adding the cream and melted butter.

 This mashed potato salad would make a very interesting alternative topping for a shepherd’s pie.

 Braised lamb shank shepard’s pie

 - 1.3 kg lamb shanks for me, this was 2 quite large lamb shanks

 - 20 g chorizo